Get

 What Do Cats See When Watching Sensory Videos?

 Cats see TV and video images very differently from humans.
 Cats have fewer cones, the part of the eye that detects colors, so they see fewer colors than we do.
-Cats have more rods in their eyes, which gives them much sharper vision than us.
-A cat’s vision is about six times sharper than a human’s.
+Cats have more rods in their eyes, but they need objects to be quite close in order to see them clearly.
+However, thanks to the rods, they are better at detecting motion at a distance and see better at dawn and dusk.

-The moving images you see on a TV screen look like a bunch of random photos of a cat.
-For humans, 24 frames per second (fps) is enough to fool our brains into thinking an image is moving.
-A cat would need a whopping 100 fps to see a moving image rather than different still images.
-In other words, what you see as a movement when watching a sensory video, your cat sees as a series of flickering images.
+The moving images you see on a TV screen may seem like a bunch of random shapes to a cat.
+For humans, 24 frames per second (fps) is enough to fool our brains into thinking an image is moving, while for cats, this number is higher.
+In other words, what you see as a movement when watching a sensory video, your cat may see as a series of flickering images on a low refresh rate or an older TV screen, although they will still lack understanding of it.

 two cats with tv remote